frida/frida-website/_i18n/en/_docs/gadget.md

 dodging anti-Frida detection schemes that look for a loaded library with "Frida" in its name.

+It's also worth noting that when using Xcode to add a .config to an iOS app, you might find that it's inclined to put *FridaGadget.dylib* in a subdirectory named “Frameworks”, and the “.config” in the directory above it – next to the app's executable and any resource files.
+Because of this, Gadget will also look for the .config in the parent directory in this case.
+But only if it's put in a directory named “Frameworks”.

 On Android, the package manager will only copy files from a non-debuggable application's `/lib` folder if their name matches the following conditions:
 - It starts with the prefix `lib`